-2016 £m 2015 £m
+2016 £m 2015 £ lm

 Half year Half year Full year

-Unwind of discount and other expected returns note (a) 209 236 472
+Unwind of discount and other expected returnsnote(a) 209 236 472

 Effect of changes in operating assumptions:

-Persistency - - 139
+Persistency 139

-Other - (24)
+Other (24)

-- - 115
+115

 Experience variances and other items:

-Spread experience variance note (b) 60 70 149
+Spread experience variancenote(b) 60 70 149

-Amortisation of interest-related realised gains and losses note (c) 39 39 70
+Amortisation of interest-related realised gains and lossesnote(c) 39 39 70

-Other note (d) 75 96 193
+Othernote(d) 75 96 193

 174 205 412

 Total US operations 383 441 999

 - (a) The decrease in unwind of discount and other expected returns of £(27) million from £236 million for half year 2015 to £209 million for half year 2016 comprises a £(53) million impact of the 90 basis points decrease in US 10-year treasury rates since 30 June 2015, partially offset by a positive £15 million foreign currency translation effect and a positive £11 million effect for the underlying growth in the in-force book and other items. - (b) The spread assumption for Jackson is determined on a longer-term basis, net of provision for defaults (see note 14 (ii)).
 The spread experience variance in half year 2016 of £60 million (half year 2015: £70 million; full year 2015: £149 million) includes the positive effect of transactions previously undertaken to more closely match the overall asset and liability duration.
-The reduction compared to the prior period reflects the effects of declining yields in the portfolio caused by the prolonged low interest rate environment. (c) The amortisation of interest-related gains and losses reflects the fact that when bonds that are neither impaired nor deteriorating are sold - (c) The amortisation of interest-related gains and losses reflects the fact that when bonds that are neither impaired nor deteriorating are sold and reinvested there will be a consequent change in the investment yield.
+The reduction compared to the prior period reflects the effects of declining yields in the portfolio caused by the prolonged low interest rate environment. - (c) The amortisation of interest-related gains and losses reflects the fact that when bonds that are neither impaired nor deteriorating are sold and reinvested there will be a consequent change in the investment yield.
 The realised gain or loss is amortised into the result over the year when the bonds would have otherwise matured to better reflect the long-term returns included in operating profits. - (d) Other experience variances of £75 million in half year 2016 (half year 2015: £96 million; full year 2015: £193 million) include the effects of positive persistency experience and other variances.
-The full year 2015 result also benefited from higher levels of tax relief from prior period adjustments.
+The full year 2015 result also benefited from higher levels of tax relief from prior period adjustments..

-(iv)UK insurance operations
+(iv) UK insurance operations

 2016 £m 2015 £m £m

 Half year Half year Full year

-Unwind of discount and other expected returns note (a) 205 245 488
+Unwind of discount and other expected returns ^{note(a)} 205 245 488

-Reduction in corporate tax rate note (b) - - 55
+Reduction in corporate tax rate note (b) 55

-Other items note (c) 54 11 2
+Other itemsnote(c) 54 11 2

 Total UK insurance operations 259 256 545